-We start by showing a stronger hardness result for this problem, which rules out the existence of a PTAS.
+We show now a stronger hardness result for it, which in particular rules out the existence of a PTAS.

-\begin{lemma} For any constant $\eps>0$, it is NP-hard to approximate the unweighted maximin support problem within a factor of $\alpha=1.2-\eps$. \end{lemma}
+\begin{theorem} For any constant $\eps>0$, it is NP-hard to approximate the unweighted maximin support problem within a factor $\alpha=1.2-\eps$. \end{theorem}

 \begin{proof} We present a reduction from the $k$-independent set problem on cubic graphs, which is known to be NP-hard~\cite{johnson1979computers}.
-In this problem, one is given a graph $G'=(V',E')$ where every vertex has degree exactly 3, and a parameter $k'$, and one must decide whether there is a vertex subset $I\subseteq V'$ of size $k'$ such that no two vertices in $I$ are adjacent, i.e.~$I$ is an independent set.
+In this problem, one is given a graph $G'=(V',E')$ where every vertex has degree exactly 3, and a parameter $k'$, and one must decide whether there is a vertex subset $I\subseteq V'$ of size $k'$ such that no two vertices in $I$ are adjacent, i.e., $I$ is an independent set.
 Given such an instance, we define an instance $(G=(N\cup C, E), s, k)$ of maximin support where $k=k'$, $C=V'$ (each vertex in $V'$ corresponds to a candidate), and $N=E'$ with $s_n=1$ and $C_n=n$ for each $n\in N$ (each edge in $E'$ corresponds to a voter with unit vote that approves of the two candidates on its endpoints); see Figure~\ref{fig:hardness}.
 Notice that in this instance, each candidate is approved by exactly 3 voters, and two candidates $c, c'$ have an approving voter in common if and only if $c$ and $c'$ are adjacent in $V'$.